QuickMythril/qortal-mcp-server/README.md

 The full security model is documented in **`DESIGN.md`** and enforced via the rules in **`AGENTS.md`**.

-## Public node fallback (opt-in, planned)
+## Public node fallback (opt-in, experimental)

 - Default behavior remains single-node/local.
 Fallback to public nodes must be explicitly enabled.
 - Enable via env: `QORTAL_ALLOW_PUBLIC_FALLBACK=true` plus a comma-separated `QORTAL_PUBLIC_NODES` list (e.g., `https://api.qortal.org`).
 - Policy: primary-first; retry another node only on network errors (connection/timeout).
 Any real HTTP response (including 401/4xx/5xx) stops retries.
+Recently failed nodes are skipped for a short cooldown (~30s default).
 - API key: only sent to the trusted local node; never forwarded to public nodes.
 Admin endpoints may still fail on fallback due to missing auth.
 - Trust note: public nodes change the trust model for read-only data; enable only if you accept that tradeoff.
 See `DESIGN.md` for details.